 The same correspondent also picked up on a call from St Helena Tourism Association to protect the island’s main tourism asset – its heritage.
-“The Tourist Dept talk of the need to protect extraordinary historical sites of global significance, whilst destroying ten metres of Eighteenth Century pavement” – a reference to cobbles being broken up in Jamestown (see story, below).
+“The Tourist Dept talks of the need to protect extraordinary historical sites of global significance, whilst destroying ten meters of Eighteenth Century pavement” – a reference to cobbles being broken up in Jamestown

 Vince Thompson, chairman of the tourism association – an independent body – says the island’s economic development plan “quite rightly” concentrates on tourism.